 Hacker News

-4 hours ago by eatonphil
+4 years ago by open-source-ux

 One principle that Niklaus Wirth has always espoused and with which I agree: you cannot reduce the complexity of a programming language by expanding the size of the language with greater features.
 This sounds like a contradiction, but as Wirth says in the preface to his Oberon programming tutorial: